 We take immune-boosting Vitamin C and Vitamin D. Some studies show these do nothing to stop a cold or flu once you get it, but they are good for prevention.
 Zinc has been shown to both shorten colds and lessen the severity of symptoms.

 The studies on echinacea are conflicting.
 Some consider it the best cure-all for colds and flu.
 Whether or not it cures the colds or flu, most studies show that it will help boost the immune system, so we use it more as a preventive than a cure.

-Most studies of essential oils are not conclusive, but I like the aroma of Lemon, Tea Tree and White Pine Essential Oils and use them in a diffuser during the cold and flu season.
+Most studies of essential oils are not conclusive, but I like the aroma of therapeutic essential oils such as Lavendar, Lemon, Tea Tree and White Pine.
+I have found that using them in a diffuser or humidifier helps alleviate congestion. and use them in a diffuser during the cold and flu season.

 And speaking of capsules, here is a recipe for homemade capsules that has a bunch of good things for colds: Rose Hip (vitamin C), Echinacea (immune booster), cayenne (helps break up mucus) and thyme (for coughs.)

-Here’s another homemade potion that has many of the ingredients that I’ve already mentioned being beneficial.
+This homemade potion has many of the ingredients that I’ve already mentioned as being beneficial.

 I haven’t tried these, but they look very good: Sore Throat Lollipops.

 Here’s hoping you have an illness-free winter.
 And if the colds and flu do find your house, I hope you and your sickies recover quickly.